Rickett v. Sangra: Burnaby Judge Awards $355,000 to Man Injured in 2015 Car Accident

 More significantly, the Court awarded $250,000 in damages to compensate the plaintiff for his future loss of earning capacity.
 This takes into account “projections based on [the plaintiff’s] diminished productivity” and other contingencies, Justice Marchand said.
 Combined with other parts of the award, the judge ordered the defence to pay approximately $355,000 altogether, independent of court costs.

 If you are injured and unable to work following a car accident, you should not hesitate to take legal action in order to protect you and your family.
 An experienced Burnaby motor vehicle accident lawyer can assist you in seeking compensation from any responsible parties.
-Contact the Preszler Law Firm today to schedule a free consultation with a member of our legal team.
+Contact the Preszler Injury Lawyers today to schedule a free consultation with a member of our legal team.